-1. Small chunks – There is a lot of information and work that gets packed into each 8 week course, but don’t panic.
+There is a lot of information and work that gets packed into each eight-week course, but don’t panic.
 Instead of trying to sit down and read all the assigned reading for the week at one time, break it up into smaller sections.
 Usually the discussion questions are multilayered and require information from all the chapters you are assigned.
 Read one chapter and then see how the information in that chapter applies to your discussion question.
 Then take a break and come back a little later and do the rest.
 If you do it this way it tends not to feel so overwhelming.

-6. Understand yourself – Are you someone who works better under pressure?
+Are you someone who works better under pressure?
 Or do you require a lot of time to devote to your homework?
-If you work best under pressure starting too early or giving yourself too much time can actually slow your progress.
-But if you require a lot of time to process your homework and you procrastinate you may find yourself unable to meet the deadline.
+If you work best under pressure, starting too early or giving yourself too much time can actually slow your progress.
+But if you require a lot of time to process your homework and you procrastinate, you may find yourself unable to meet the deadline.
 Find your homework pace and stick with it.

-8. Only 2 classes a semester – If you work fulltime and have a family don’t try to take more than 2 classes a semester; which means 1 class per 8 week session.
-If you take on too much at once you will become overwhelmed and not be able to keep up with the demands of school, work and home.
+If you work full-time and have a family, don’t try to take more than two classes a semester—which means one class per eight-week session.
+If you take on too much at once, you will become overwhelmed and not be able to keep up with the demands of school, work and home.

-9. Prioritize – In all classes you will have different assignments due on different days of the week.
-For instance, usually initial posts are due on Wednesdays and replies on Saturdays or Sundays.
-Always start with the assignment due first.
+In all classes, you will have different assignments due on different days of the week.
+For instance, initial posts are usually due on Wednesdays and replies on Saturdays, or Sundays.
+Always start with the assignment that’s due first.
 Also, prioritizing school in relation to the rest of your life is important as well.